Connect with us

 In the September statement announcing the closure, hospital officials cited the pandemic and recruitment challenges.

-“The COVID-19 pandemic and the challenging staffing and recruitment have made it increasingly difficult for us to recruit the breadth of specialists needed to maintain the burn program, which is the primary reason we’ve made the difficult decision to close the Burn Center effective Oct.
+“The COVID-19 pandemic and the challenging staffing and recruitment environment have made it increasingly difficult for us to recruit the breadth of specialists needed to maintain the burn program, which is the primary reason we’ve made the difficult decision to close the Burn Center effective Oct.
 14, 2022,” the statement said.

-While employees reel from the shock of the announcement, are in conversations with hospitals about opening the burn center elsewhere, and they are hopeful things move quickly.
+While employees reel from the shock of the announcement, leaders are in conversations with hospitals about opening the burn center elsewhere, and they are hopeful things move quickly.

 After Oct.
 14, however, patients will be redirected to one of the regional burn centers in Augusta, Ga., Memphis, Tenn., Mobile, Ala., or New Orleans, La.